huggingface/lerobot/README.md

 ## Acknowledgements
 - Our Diffusion policy and Pusht environment are adapted from [Diffusion Policy](https://diffusion-policy.cs.columbia.edu/)
 - Our TDMPC policy and Simxarm environment are adapted from [FOWM](https://www.yunhaifeng.com/FOWM/)
-- Our ALOHA policy and environment are adapted from [ALOHA](https://tonyzhaozh.github.io/aloha/)
+- Our ACT policy and ALOHA environment are adapted from [ALOHA](https://tonyzhaozh.github.io/aloha/)